ryanyguan/literature-review-master/README.md

 ## Embedded ABS AJG 2024 database

-The package includes a bundled database of all AJG 2024 journals rated 4*, 4 and 3 in the included dataset.
+The package includes a bundled database of AJG 2024 journals in the included dataset.

 Use the database as a search-priority and journal-scope resource.
 Do not use ratings as proof of relevance.
 A highly rated journal article should be cited only when it directly supports the research question, method, mechanism, empirical design or gap.